Top of the page

 With the air-puff (non-contact) method, there is no risk of scratches or infection, since nothing but air touches your eyes.
 But this method is not the best way to measure intraocular pressure.

 You should not have any eye pain or vision problems after tonometry.
-Tell your doctor if you feel any eye pain during the test or for 48 hours after the test.
+Call your doctor if you feel any eye pain during the test or for 48 hours after the test.

 10–21 millimetres of mercury (mm Hg)